-Agriculture in Hungary now employs about 25% of the 5. labour force and provides 17% of national income, a proportion that has declined slowly over the years.
-Output has risen strongly, due to the much greater productivity of labour in this sector.
-There is little doubt that this development is attri-butable to a significant extent to the NEM which involved an increased acceptance of profits as an indicator of success, a greater reliance on market forces, and decentralization of responsibility for planning and management.
+5. Agriculture in Hungary now employs about 25% of the labour force and provides 17% of national income, a proportion that has declined slowly over the years.
+Output has risen strongly (see Annex, Table I), due to the much greater productivity of labour in this sector.
+There is little doubt that this development is attributable to a significant extent to the NEM which involved an increased acceptance of profits as an indicator of success, a greater reliance on market forces, and decentralization of responsibility for planning and management.
 The improvement has been uneven, however, grain output rising strongly, but great difficulties being experienced in increasing cattle breeding and the production of fruit and vegetables.
 This has largely been caused by inadequate price levels for farmers, and in the long run the Hungarian consumer will have to pay more for a large proportion of his food.
 The prices of milk and milk products have already been raised, and the price of meat is due to be increased after 1975.
-However, the Government will have to tread carefully in this respect in order not to antagonize consumers - particularly the industrial workers - too much.
-Experiments have recently been made with a more technological solution of animal husbandry problems - highly mechanized capital-intensive approaches such as the "Closed Production System" and related fodder equipment imported from the West.
+However, the Government will have to tread carefully in this respect in order not to antagonize consumers - particularly the industrial workers - too Experiments have recently been made with a more technological highly mechanized capital-intensive approach to agricultural production with equipment imported from the West.
 Although dependent on skilled manpower and foreign exchange (both of which are in short supply in Hungary), the system has had considerable success on a small scale to date.